 Policies Regarding Assignment to Teach Online and Hybrid ASU Writing Programs Classes

-- If you would like to become certified to teach a hybrid or online courses, Adam Webb and Bruce Matsunaga are offering two series of workshops over the 2013-2014 school year to prepare you for instruction in these environments.
+- If you would like to become certified to teach a hybrid or online courses, Ellen Johnson and Bruce Matsunaga are offering workshops over the 2015-2016 school year to prepare you for instruction in these environments.

-- To qualify for Fall 2014 hybrid/online instruction, you must attend a minimum of 8 workshops over this year's Fall and/or Spring semesters offered by Bruce and Adam.
+- To qualify for Fall 2016 hybrid/online instruction, you must attend a minimum of 8 workshops over this year's Fall and/or Spring semesters offered by Bruce and Ellen.

-- At least two of the workshops attended must be those led by Adam.
+- At least two of the workshops attended must be those led by Ellen.

 - A minimum of 4 workshops must be completed before February 1.

-- Please contact Adam or Bruce if you have any questions about their respective workshops.
+- Please contact Ellen or Bruce if you have any questions about their respective workshops.